mikiyas-girma/CMORSS-AI-plant-care/README.md

 ### Backend Libraries/API

-- OpenAI API for AI-powered chat functionality
+- OpenAI API for AI-powered chat functionality and plant identification
 - Google Cloud Generative AI (Gemini) for additional AI features
+- plant.id API for optional plant identification
 - Cloudinary for image storage and manipulation
 - OpenWeather API for weather information
 - TMDB API for trending movies - All plants and no movies makes a ....
 - JWT for authentication
 - bcrypt for password hashing
 - Redis for caching
 ## Prerequisites

 Before you begin, ensure you have the following installed: